morrisfranken/argparse/Readme.md

 ```

 # Implicit values
-`Kwargs` may have an implicit value, meaning that when the argument is present on the commandline, but no value is set, it will use the implicit value if set.
+`Kwargs` may have an implicit value, meaning that when the argument is present on the commandline, but no value is set, it will use the implicit value.
 Implicit values passed as string.
 ```c++
 int &k                          = kwarg("k", "An implicit int parameter", /*implicit*/"3");
 float &alpha                    = kwarg("a,alpha", "A implicit float parameter", /*implicit*/"0.5");